-Product management is a role largely comprised of soft skills and strategy, which, at first glance, would make it difficult to quantifiably measure.
-But for a job that is all about moving the needle on key corporate metrics, there must be some way to measure their performance and put a number on how they’re doing, right?
+Product management is a role primarily comprised of soft skills and strategy, which, at first glance, would make it challenging to measure quantifiably.
+But for a job that is all about moving the needle on vital corporate metrics, there must be some way to measure their performance and put a number on how they’re doing, right?

 The benefit of including quantifiable metrics in evaluating a product manager’s performance is, well, immeasurable.
-When someone tells you “do better on that” or “improve on this” it helps to know where you’re starting from, and it’s even more helpful to know if you’re making any progress.
+When someone tells you “do better on that” or “improve on this,” it helps to know where you’re starting from, and it’s even more helpful to see if you’re making any progress.